 About the Department of Mechanical Engineering

-The Department of Mechanical Engineering is a tremendous asset to the college of engineering, Texas Tech University, the State of Texas and Nation.
-According to ASEE data our department was ranked 23rd in producing BSME graduates in 2008 (total of 274 schools reported).
-Currently the department consists of twenty eight (nine new faculty joined in last five years including three Endowed Chairs) highly qualified faculty members from a diverse background who are committed to excellence in research and teaching.
-Four of the faculty members are fellows in their professional organizations and many receive numerous excellences in teaching and research awards.
+The Department of Mechanical Engineering is a tremendous asset to the Whitacre College of Engineering, Texas Tech University, the State of Texas, and the nation.
+According to ASEE data, the Department is ranked in the top 25 in producing B.S.M.E. graduates (a total of 274 schools reported).
+Currently, the Department consists of 34 highly-qualified faculty members from a diverse background who are committed to excellence in research and teaching.
+Many of the faculty members are fellows in their professional organizations, and many have received numerous teaching and research awards.

-The department offers fully accredited, BSME, MSME and Ph.D. degrees.
-It has a thriving undergraduate population of 1000 students and a graduate student population of 100 (50 MS and 50 Ph.D. students).
-The Department of Mechanical Engineering dates back to 1925 at the inception of Texas Tech University.
-BS program started at that time with the BSME degree conferred first time to six students in 1929.
-The MS program for the department was approved in 1959 and Ph.D. in 1965.
-Our students are of high quality and receive numerous awards.
-Our graduates from all three programs are highly marketable and receive jobs in various industries, academia and national laboratories, mostly in Texas but also nationwide.
+The Department offers fully accredited B.S.M.E., M.S.M.E., and Ph.D. degrees, and has a thriving undergraduate population of 567 students and a graduate student population of 136 (47 MS and 89 Ph.D. students).
+The Department dates back to 1925 at the inception of Texas Tech University.
+The B.S. program started at that time, with the B.S.M.E. degree conferred to six students for the first time in 1929.
+The M.S. program for the Department was approved in 1959, and the Ph.D. program in 1965.
+Students are of high quality and regularly receive awards.
+Graduates from all three programs are highly marketable and receive jobs in various industries, academia, and national laboratories — mostly in Texas, but also nationwide.

-Comprehensive nature of Texas Tech University has fostered collaborative educational, research and service programs between mechanical engineering and biology, chemistry, physics, philosophy, mathematics, health, medicine, agriculture, etc. The department takes pride in its internationally known research programs in energetic materials, nanomaterials, failure and residual stress analysis, biomechanics, micro− and nano−technology, fluid mechanics, wind farm modeling, tornado simulation, energy, robotics, transdisciplinary research, automotive, etc. The faulty are engaged with many centers of research excellence in the college of engineering and university.
+The comprehensive nature of Texas Tech University has fostered collaborative educational, research, and service programs between mechanical engineering and biology, chemistry, physics, philosophy, mathematics, health, medicine, agriculture, etc. The Department takes pride in its internationally-known research programs in energetic materials, nano-materials, materials performance and root-cause failure characterization, residual stress analysis, biomechanics, micro- and nano-technology, fluid mechanics, wind turbine modeling, tornado simulation, energy, robotics, trans-disciplinary research, automotive, etc. The faulty are engaged with many centers of research excellence in the Whitacre College of Engineering and Texas Tech University.

-We have a strong tradition of valuable service to the larger community.
-Among others, our faculty are involved with transdisciplinary research and education programs and are working with Raytheon Corporation for last seven years.
-The seamless automotive technology program is working with community colleges and the Lubbock Independent School District to transform high school students with automotive background into Mechanical Engineers.
-Our faculty are editors of highly reputed journals, organize conferences, serve on professional technical committees, organize Robotic competition, etc.
+A strong tradition of valuable service exists to the larger community.
+Among others, faculty are involved with trans-disciplinary research and education programs and have worked with Raytheon Corporation for many years.
+The seamless automotive technology program is working with community colleges and the Lubbock Independent School District to transform high school students with automotive backgrounds into mechanical engineers.
+Our faculty are editors of highly reputed journals, organize conferences, serve on professional technical committees, organize robotic competitions, etc.

-We work very closely with Industry Advisory Board Members and ME Academy members to improve our program continuously.
+Faculty, staff, and students work closely with Industry Advisory Board members and ME Academy members to continuously improve our program.

 - Bachelor of Science in Mechanical Engineering